AppGharage/Curriculum/docs/backend/README.md

 ## No-SQL Databases
 ::: tip
 NoSQL encompasses a wide variety of different database technologies that were developed in response to the demands presented in building modern applications.
 Read and understand  these databases and their importance.
 Have a look at all the ones available and pick one.
-It is advisable to pick MongoDB.
 :::

 * **Resources**